Screenshot 2018-07-28 17.44.00.png

 Oslo Pouch Pattern with tutorial and templates - 4 sizes.

-I was so lucky to have a few pattern testers who came with a constructive feedback that helped me to develop this pattern.
-I would not be able to make this pattern without you guys.
-I hope I implemented every single thing you have suggested.
-Thanks to your help I’ve updated the pattern and tutorial, created two more sizes and the pattern is ready to be released!
+I was incredibly fortunate to have a few amazing pattern testers who provided constructive feedback that truly shaped this pattern.
+I couldn't have done it without you all!
+I hope I incorporated every suggestion you made.
+Thanks to your help, I've updated the pattern and tutorial, added two more sizes, and now the pattern is ready for release!

-As I mentioned it is a one piece pattern - that means you only need to cut one part in each fabric: one from canvas, one from cotton and one from fusible interfacing.
-Or if you have a very thick canvas you can choose to make it without interfacing and lining cotton.
-Here are some examples of the Oslo pouch only from one piece of thick canvas:
+As I mentioned, it’s a one-piece pattern—meaning you only need to cut one part from each fabric: one from canvas, one from cotton, and one from fusible interfacing.
+If you’re using a very thick canvas, you can skip the interfacing and lining cotton altogether.
+Check out these examples of the Oslo Pouch made with just one piece of thick canvas:

 Here are some fabrics that are good to use for that project.
 You will also need an interfacing and lining.